Skip to main content

 This concept extends to the idea of a program being “overly burdensome.”
 A burden is not just the time it takes to complete a health risk assessment.
 A significant burden is the psychological weight of being told you are failing to meet a health standard when the program itself fails to provide you with the personalized tools needed for success.

 Ultimately, bridging the legal definition with biological reality means shifting the focus from population averages to the individual.
-It requires moving beyond simple data points like weight and to a more integrated understanding of the systems that regulate them.
+It requires moving beyond simple data points like weight and blood pressure to a more integrated understanding of the systems that regulate them.
 This is where the principles of functional and personalized medicine become essential.

 A “reasonably designed” wellness program, when viewed through this lens, becomes a system that empowers you with knowledge about your own body.
 It validates that the symptoms you are experiencing are real, provides a framework for understanding their root causes within your hormonal and metabolic systems, and guides you toward interventions that are calibrated to your unique needs.
 It is a fundamental shift from a passive model of compliance to an active, engaged partnership in your own health journey.